-I am a scientist, writer and campaigner based in London, and author of Ageless: The new science of getting older without getting old.
+I am a scientist, writer and campaigner based in Berlin, and author of Ageless: The new science of getting older without getting old.
 After a PhD in physics from the University of Oxford, I decided that ageing was the single most important scientific challenge of our time, and switched fields to computational biology.
 I worked at the Francis Crick Institute, using machine learning to decode our DNA and predict heart attacks using patients’ NHS medical records.

 Follow me on social media: